International Street: Wonder Mountain

 Located at the end of International Street, and considered entirely part of International Festival in the early years, Wonder Mountain appeared in the park's logo from 1981 to 2006, until Cedar Fair took ownership.
 Particularly in the early years, when sightlines in the park were longer, the mountain served as a navigation tool to establish one's position within the park.

 Wonder Mountain is a steel structure, its meshing covered in autumn 1980 with three layers of gunnite, a special type of cement that was later roughened to make it look like rock.
-Pumps within the mountain push the water over at the rate of 35,000 gallons a minute.
-This water helped cool the park's air conditioning units, stored in a 100 by 40 foot room inside the mountain.
+Pumps within the mountain push the water over the waterfall.
+This water helped cool the park's air conditioning units, stored in a 30 by 12-metre (100 by 40-foot) room inside the mountain.
 The waterfall itself is named Victoria Falls, and was reportedly based on Victoria Falls, the largest waterfall in the world, which straddles the border between Zambia and Zimbabwe.
 In 2011, the park's "Victoria Falls" was still listed as powering its air conditioning.
 The mountain itself was slow to be named.
 Park publicist Mike Filey suggested in July 1980 that it might be named after Canadian-born Max Aitken, Lord Beaverbrook.
 Beaverbrook is typically associated with New Brunswick, where he moved at age 13 and started his first newspaper, and with the United Kingdom, where he became a newspaper baron.
 The Globe and Mail speculated that it might be named Mount Maple, to soothe relations with the local community, or that there might be a naming contest.

 The mountain had a circular pathway to the summit.
 The top offered a panoramic view of each of the existing sections.
 Strollers were not permitted.
-The walk-way was permanently closed in 1984 so that Vortex could be built.
+The walkway was permanently closed in 1984 so that Vortex could be built.